carlinmack/NamespaceDatabase/DOCUMENTATION.md

 :   Returns the number of lines in a file using wc from bash

+`createDumpsFile(listOfDumps, wiki, dump)`
+:   Creates dumps.txt if it doesn't exist

+`downloadFirstDump(listOfDumps)`
+:   Downloads the first dump in dumps.txt

+`extractFile(fileName)`
+:   Unzip and delete if successful

 `main()`
 :   Download a list of dumps if it doesn't exist.
 If there are no dumps,
     download one and split it, then process the dump on multiple threads

+`splitFile()`
+:   Split first dump into 40 partitions

+`startJobs(namespaces)`
+:   Start 40 concurrent jobs with python's multiprocessing

+`writeJobIds(listOfPartitions)`
+:   Write list of partitions to database

 -----